Affiliate links on Android Authority may earn us a commission. Learn more.

 You need to have WhatsApp installed on your iPhone and enable WhatsApp notifications in iPhone settings.
 You can allow notifications on your iPhone by going to Settings > Notifications > WhatsApp.
 Toggle on Allow Notifications, and enable all three alerts.

-Now go to your Apple Watch app (if you haven’t installed it yet, you can obtain it here).
-Go to Notifications and scroll down to the section called MIRROR IPHONE ALERTS FROM.
+Now go to your Apple Watch app.
+Go to Notifications and scroll down to the MIRROR IPHONE ALERTS FROM section.
 Toggle on WhatsApp at the bottom.